mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 Boot-loaders
 ^^^^^^^^^^^^

-The RaspberryPI does not need an specific bootloader becuase it is incorporated in the firmware provided by Broadcom.
+The Raspberry PI does not need an specific bootloader becuase it is incorporated in the firmware provided by Broadcom.

 Host Utilities